Skip to main content

 Graduate Residency Reclassification

-The Office of Graduate Admissions and Recruitment assigns every student enrolling at WVU a residency status for admission, tuition and fee purposes that follows the West Virginia University Board of Governor’s Academics Rule 2.4-Residency Status for Admission Tuition and Fee Purposes.
+The Office of Graduate Admissions and Recruitment assigns every student enrolling at the University a residency status for admission, tuition, and fee purposes that follows the West Virginia University Board of Governors' Academics Rule 2.4-Residency Status for Admission Tuition and Fee Purposes.
 Students may apply for reclassification if they have a strong, well-documented case for a change in residency status.

 Application Deadline

-To be reclassified for a specific semester, the application and supporting documents must be submitted two weeks prior to the deadline for payment of tuition and fees.
-All applications received after the deadline will be considered for the next semester.
+To be reclassified for a specific semester, the application and supporting documents must be submitted 2 weeks before the deadline for payment of tuition and fees.
 All applications received after the deadline will be considered for the next semester.

 Procedure